-Students produce a variety of writing including two full-length informative reports—one a cultural landmark or on the geography and climate of her or his state and one persuasive essay convincing the reader to visit his or her state.
+Students produce various writing, including two full-length informative reports, one about the geography and climate of their state and another about a landmark.
+They utilize Google slides to highlight key industries and write one persuasive essay convincing the reader to visit their state.

 The Engineering Design Process (ask, imagine, plan, create, improve) is also incorporated.
-Third-graders build a replica of an architectural landmark in their chosen state, using only recycled materials.
+Third-graders build a replica of a landmark in their chosen state, using only recycled materials.
 They also explore the mathematical concepts—researching their states’ summer and winter temperatures, and calculating mileage from their home to their chosen state.

 A Day in the Life...

 Third grade is a year of tremendous growth and preparation.